imran517/multi-tenant-logging/README.md

 # multi-tenant-logging

-MultiTenant logging is a sample project that shows how to log Tenant information with each log entry while usinh Finbuckle and serlog.
+MultiTenant logging is a sample project that shows how to log Tenant information with each log entry while using Finbuckle and serlog.

 ## Dependencies